github/cost-center-automation/README.md

-# GitHub cost center manager
+# GitHub cost center automation

-This utility allows for auto-assignment of all Copilot-licensed users in a given enterprise to a cost center.
+This template repository provides scaffolding for cost center automation.
+In its initial version, the utility allows for auto-assignment of all Copilot-licensed users in a given enterprise to a cost center.
+Additional automation use cases will be added.

 ## 🚀 Quick start guide

 ### Option A: GitHub Actions (Recommended)

 1. **Create a new repository from this template** in your GitHub Enterprise organization:
-   - Click the green "Use this template" button at the top of this repository.
+   - Click the green `Use this template` button at the top of this repository.
    - Fill in the repository details and create your own copy.

 2. **Add your GitHub token as a repository secret**: